alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/salah/2026-08-17-the-established-wording-of-the-adhan-and-the-prohibition-of-innovations.md

 ​Once this is understood, the authentic legal Adhan established from the Messenger of Allah (peace and blessings be upon him) consists of fifteen phrases, which are:

-• ​Allahu Akbar, Allahu Akbar, Allahu Akbar, Allahu Akbar (Allah is the Greatest...)
+- Allahu Akbar, Allahu Akbar, Allahu Akbar, Allahu Akbar (Allah is the Greatest...)
-• ​Ashhadu an la ilaha illallah, Ashhadu an la ilaha illallah (I bear witness that there is no deity worthy of worship except Allah)
+- Ashhadu an la ilaha illallah, Ashhadu an la ilaha illallah (I bear witness that there is no deity worthy of worship except Allah)
-• ​Ashhadu anna Muhammadan Rasulullah, Ashhadu anna Muhammadan Rasulullah (I bear witness that Muhammad is the Messenger of Allah)
+- Ashhadu anna Muhammadan Rasulullah, Ashhadu anna Muhammadan Rasulullah (I bear witness that Muhammad is the Messenger of Allah)
-• ​Hayya 'ala as-salah, Hayya 'ala as-salah (Come to prayer...)
+- Hayya 'ala as-salah, Hayya 'ala as-salah (Come to prayer...)
-• ​Hayya 'ala al-falah, Hayya 'ala al-falah (Come to success...)
+- Hayya 'ala al-falah, Hayya 'ala al-falah (Come to success...)
-• ​Allahu Akbar, Allahu Akbar (Allah is the Greatest...)
+- Allahu Akbar, Allahu Akbar (Allah is the Greatest...)
-• ​La ilaha illallah (There is no deity worthy of worship except Allah).
+- La ilaha illallah (There is no deity worthy of worship except Allah).

 ​This is what is authentically established: that the Messenger of Allah (peace and blessings be upon him) commanded Bilal to give the Adhan with it, as mentioned by the compilers of the Sunan and Musnads.